Avro Vulcan: aerodynamics, systems, and Cold War deterrent role

 The book traces the evolution of the British Blue Steel standoff nuclear bomb.
 Included are the test phases in Australia and the work of Lord Penney.
 The book follows the development of the HWK rocket motor and its use in British airframes culminating in Blue Steel.
 Shows how the system was based on German technology, commences with the giant Paris Gun and then starts from Germany in 1919 with gliding and the German flying school in Russia, the inventors Lippisch, von Braun and Dornberger and the HWK rocket, the Me163 and its rocket motor in the Vickers Trans-Sonic missile of 1947.

 The development of the Blue Steel missile was a significant technical achievement, requiring advances in guidance systems, propulsion, and nuclear weapon miniaturization.
-The comprehensive documentation of Blue Steel development ensures that this achievement is properly recognized.
-Understanding Blue Steel development provides valuable insights into how Britain adapted its nuclear deterrent strategy to changing threats.

 Blue Steel integration: stand-off capability extended deterrent reach in the missile era.